-5. INVESTMENTS
+5. INVESTMENT

-June 30 Decer nber 31
+Septe mber 30 Decei mber 31

 2018 2017

-Guaranteed Investment Certificates \$ 25,796 \$
+Guaranteed Investment Certificate ("GIC") \$ 7,192 \$

-Corporate bonds 9,182

-Total \$ 34,978 \$
+Total \$ 7,192 \$

-The investments, which are denominated in US dollars, have been measured at amortized cost as they are held under a business model where the objective is to collect contractual cash flows and where the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-The corporate bonds have low credit risk and a maturity of less than three months.
+The investment, which is denominated in US dollars, has been measured at amortized cost as it is held under a business model where the objective is to collect the contractual cash flow and where the contractual terms give rise on specified date to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+The GIC matured and the cash was received subsequent to the reporting period on October 4, 2018.